 Beowulf is considered one of the most important epic poems in the English language.

-→ Use quotation marks for shorter works or subsections of a larger work, such as songs, most poems, chapter titles, episodes of TV shows, blog posts, and journal articles.
+Use quotation marks for shorter works or subsections of a larger work.
+For example, songs, most poems, chapter titles, episodes of TV shows, blog posts, and journal articles.

 She put on Janis Joplin's Pearl album because she was dying to hear "Me and Bobby McGee."